Trade the Apex of Contracting Triangles in Forex

-Contracting triangles are corrective waves that are forming either as simple corrections or part of complex corrections.
-According to Elliott, they are very common as complex corrections are forming most of the time when the market is consolidating.
-Treating a contracting triangle is subject to a lot of factors that a trader needs to consider: internal Fibonacci relations between the legs of the triangle, the a-c and b-d trend lines requirements, as well as the apex of the contracting triangle.
-All of them are equally important in the overall analysis and a proper interpretation will lead to finding the right pattern that will follow the contracting triangle.
+Contracting triangles are corrective waves that form either as simple corrections or as part of complex corrections.
+According to Elliott, they are very common, as complex corrections form most of the time when the market is consolidating.
+Treating a contracting triangle is subject to a lot of factors that a trader needs to consider: internal Fibonacci relations between the legs of the triangle, the requirements of the a–c and b–d trendlines, as well as the apex of the contracting triangle.
+All of them are equally important in the overall analysis, and a proper interpretation will lead to finding the right pattern that will follow the contracting triangle.
 However, the apex of a contracting triangle requires special attention.

 Three Ways to Use the Apex of a Contracting Triangle

-Just to be clear we’re on the same page, the apex of a contracting triangle represents the intersection point of the two trend lines that make the triangle: the a-c and b-d ones.
-It can be used in identifying future support and resistance levels, just like in the case of an expanding triangle, but also to find out the measured move when price breaks as well as the time when that target should be reached.
+Just to be sure we’re on the same page, the apex of a contracting triangle represents the intersection point of the two trendlines that make the triangle: the a–c and b–d ones.
+It can be used for identifying future support and resistance levels, just like in the case of an expanding triangle, but also to find out the measured move when the price breaks, as well as the time when that target should be reached.

 Find the Measured Move of a Triangle

 A triangle, like other patterns, can be either a continuation or a reversal pattern.
 If it is a continuation pattern, the contracting triangle can be a pennant or part of a complex correction that will eventually break in the same direction as the direction prior to the triangular formation.